Lug width measuring Nomos Club 18mm vintage leather strap

 How to determine the “lug width” of your watch

 The lug width or lug size of a watch describes the space between the two lugs of a watch case.
 Between the lugs, the strap is fitted to the watch case with the help of spring bars.
-Single pieced Perlon- or NATO- and Single-Pass-NATO Straps are just pulled through the lugs and don’t have spring bars inside them; Nevertheless, they need to fit through the lugs and spring bars to hold on the watch on the wrist.
+Single pieced Perlon- or Nylon- and Single-Pass Straps are just pulled through the lugs and don’t have spring bars inside them; Nevertheless, they need to fit through the lugs and spring bars to hold on the watch on the wrist.
 The most common lug width is 20 mm, but they can range from 16 mm to 24 mm.
 Some vintage- or ladies watches have even smaller lug widths.

 When you want to buy one of our watch bands you need to know, which strap size you should select for your watch.
 Your watch can look bad with a too small or too big watch strap.
 The correct fit of the strap is very important.
 In the following article, we like to show you how to determine the correct strap and lug size of your wristwatch.